 Some examples as to how this could be accomplished are:

 Paying a taxable dividend to shareholders;

 Paying down any bank debt or accounts payable;

 Purchasing new assets which will be used in the business to produce active business income;

-Setting up a Personal Pension Plan or Individual Pension Plan for the business owner
+Setting up a Personal Pension Plan, Individual Pension Plan or Retirement Compensation Arrangement for the business owner.